initc3/ic3-website/content/about.md

 ## Contact

-For inquiries, please email the IC3 directors through
+For inquiries, please email the IC3 Community Manager at
-    <a href="mailto:ic3-directors-l@cornell.edu">ic3-directors-l@cornell.edu</a>.
+    <a href="mailto:sarahallen@cornell.edu">sarahallen@cornell.edu</a>.

 Want to be added to our email list?
 Register <a href="https://forms.gle/T1Ejcf5DPJ28erYe6">here</a>.